 But in trying to imagine how the motor system could do this on its own, primarily by the feel of physical feedback, we can think again in terms of probability.
 Just as with a beginning metal player, it may be that when you tell a bluegrass player to go fast, single-escape joint motions are the first ones they discover that can do that.
 And once they have those, it’s easy to imagine that a really good player like David Grier would experiment with different fretboard phrases until he found a few of them that happened to feel really smooth at that speed.
 And just like that, a slightly different high-speed vocabulary is born.

 In other words, we’re not saying that DBX motions are slower than USX and DSX motions.
 We don’t know that for sure, and the answer probably depends a lot on which joints you’re using anyway.
 But what we do know is that single escape motions are often simpler, relying on a single joint moving in a single axis of its operation.
 Again, the elbow is a great example of that.
 So when speed is introduced as the main requirement, it may just be that “go fast” leads you to those motions first.
-And since time is money, even for your motor system, the first good solution you discover may very well be the one you decide to keep around.
+And since time is money, even for your motor system, the first good solution you discover may very well be the one you decide to stick with.